JKamlah/GTReval/README.md

 ![license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)

 ## Overview
-**Evaluates and Revaluates Ground Truth data**
+**Evaluates and Revaluates OCR Ground Truth data**

-Evaluates the data based on OCR-D guideline rules or user created rules.
+Evaluates the data based on OCR-D guideline rules or user created rules and also gives an overview about the glyphs contained and missed in the dataset.
-Revaluates the data based on a tesseract model and a guideline rules or user created rules.
+Revaluates the data based on a tesseract model and custom rules.

 ## Installation
 This installation is tested with Ubuntu and we expect that it should